 Want to triple your floating decoy spread with the effort of setting one decoy?
 Want decoys that take up little room in the boat?
 Try V-boards.
-They are an old Eastern Shore standby, and other styles have evolved up and down the Eastern Seaboard.

 I first encountered V-boards when I guided on Maryland's Eastern Shore during the 1970s and 1980s.
 We used them exclusively on water, but there's no reason they can't be used on dry land.
 They're actually shaped like a big letter Y when deployed, but history has called them V-boards since their inception.
 They carry three goose or duck decoys on the extended arms, yet fold into a compact bundle for transportation.

 The bottom arm of the Y carries one decoy and the anchor attachment, and the trailing arms carry the two additional silhouette decoys.
 These trailing arms are hinged in what Eastern Shore watermen call the "gearbox."
 It takes some time to build, but it works well.

 If you hunt saltwater or brackish water, marine brass or stainless-steel hardware is essential.
 Freshwater is more forgiving, but brass or stainless steel is often worth the added expense for longevity.
 It's also a good idea to glue all the parts with marine glue.

 Often, it is easier to attach the silhouette decoys after painting the arms and before assembling the gearbox.
 Rig a length of cord and relatively heavy anchor, depending on the conditions in which you hunt, and attach it by a horizontal hole through the leading arm or screw eye in the front of the arm to hold the V-board in place.